 - Were the tires improperly inflated?

 Evidence may be obtained from several different sources.
 The victim’s recollections are a good place to start.
 Other witnesses to the accident, including passengers in the victim’s car, could also step up.
 Sometimes there is surveillance video or photographs taken of the accident scene, which can assist the work of a forensic accident reconstruction expert.
 Maybe the responsible party was driving for a company, which opens the door to that business possibly being held responsible for an act or omission.

 Automobile accident victims are sometimes shocked to be accused of negligent behavior in their cases, especially when inclement weather is involved.
-In Illinois, victims can share liability for their accidents, and thereby reduce the amount of damages they would otherwise recover.
+In Illinois, victims can share liability for their accidents, and thereby reduce the number of damages they would otherwise recover.
 The state follows a modified comparative negligence rule which says that when a victim is responsible for an accident, their award is reduced by the percentage of blame assigned to them.
 If the victim is more than 50% liable for his or her accident, he or she will recover nothing.